Posidonia oceanica: Description

-In 2006 a huge clonal colony of P. oceanica was discovered south of the island of Ibiza and stretches as far south as La Savina and Es Pujols on the island of Formentera.
+In 2006, a huge clonal colony of P. oceanica was discovered south of the island of Ibiza and stretches as far south as La Savina and Es Pujols on the island of Formentera.
 At 8 km across, and estimated at 100,000 years old, it may be one of the largest and oldest clonal colonies on Earth.

 Dead rhizomes with olive-mill waste are used for compost.

 Distribution and habitat

 This species is found only in the Mediterranean Sea, where it is in decline, occupying an area of about 3% of the basin.
 This corresponds to a surface area of about 38000 km2.
 Posidonia grows best in clean waters, and its presence is a marker for lack of pollution.
 The presence of Posidonia can be detected by the masses of decomposing leaves on beaches.
 Such plant material has been used for composting, but Italian laws prohibit the use of marine algae and plants for this purpose.

-The UNESCO World Heritage Site around the Balearic Islands of Mallorca and Formentera includes about 55000 ha of Posidonia oceanica, which has global significance because of the amount of carbon dioxide it absorbs, given the effect of carbon dioxide on climate change.
+The UNESCO World Heritage Site around the Balearic Islands of Mallorca and Formentera includes about 55000 ha of P. oceanica, which has global significance because of the amount of carbon dioxide it absorbs, given the supposed effect of carbon dioxide on climate change.
 However, the meadows are being threatened by rising temperatures, which slows down its growth, as well as damage from anchors.

-Communities associated with Posidonia oceánica
+Communities associated with P. oceanica

-The characteristics of the Posidonia plant, its growth dynamics and the large amount of biomass produced, are factors that can sustain very diverse plant and animal communities.
-Distinguished are: epiphytic communities (that is, bacteria, algae and bryozoa that colonise the surface of the leaves and rhizomes of the plant), vagile and sessile animal communities and communities of detritivorous organisms.
+The characteristics of the Posidonia plant, its growth dynamics, and the large amount of biomass produced, are factors that can sustain very diverse plant and animal communities.
+Distinguished are epiphytic communities (that is, bacteria, algae, and bryozoa that colonise the surface of the leaves and rhizomes of the plant), vagile and sessile animal communities, and communities of detritivorous organisms.

 Epiphytic communities

 Along the leaf, successions and neighbourhoods that follow the age of the leaf can be identified.
 Diatoms and bacteria are implanted near the base of the leaf and on the young leaves.
 Subsequently, in the central part, red and brown fouling algae are implanted, while above the incrustants and in the apical area live erect filamentous algae.

-Epiphytic communities are consumed by gastropod molluscs, amphipod crustaceans and polychaetes, and play a very important role in the food chain of Posidonia meadows, taking into account the fact that few organisms are able to feed directly from the plant tissue, little appetising for herbivores due to the high percentage Epiphytes, however, can also damage the plant.
-In fact, by increasing weight, they can cause premature fall of the leaves, decrease light and also hinder gas exchanges and the absorption of nutrients through the leaves.
+Epiphytic communities are consumed by gastropod molluscs, amphipod crustaceans, and polychaetes, and play a very important role in the food chain of Posidonia meadows, taking into account the fact that few organisms are able to feed directly from the plant tissue, little appetising for herbivores.

-Posidonia oceanica as a bioindicator
+Epiphytes, however, can also damage the plant.
+In fact, by increasing weight, they can cause premature fall of the leaves, decrease light, and hinder gas exchanges and the absorption of nutrients through the leaves.

-Posidonia has been used for about twenty years as a biological indicator.
-In fact, the plant has all the characteristics of a good bioindicator:
+As a bioindicator

-Isolated matine of Posidonia oceanica.
-The analysis of the density of the bushes is one of the methods of studying meadows.
+Posidonia has been used for about 20 years as a biological indicator; it has all the characteristics of a good bioindicator: